GuptaSiddhant/arcadia/README.md

 Santeri Volkov  528142

 ## Features
-We will implement the features defined is project description.
-In addition to mandatory requirements we are going to implement minimum the following extra features:
+We will implement the features defined in the project description.
+In addition to mandatory requirements we are going to implement at least the following extra features:
-- social media sharing
+- Social media sharing
-- mobile friendly
+- Mobile friendly
+- Save/load and resolution

-For each feature, how are we going to implement it?
+For each feature, a brief description how do you plan to implement it?
+(what is there to say about this?
+We follow the requirements?)

 ## Models and Views
-TODO: Initial ideas for what kind of Models and Views we will be needing, and how they relate to each other
+Initial plan of Models and Views we will be implementing, and how they relate to each other.

-(some schematics?)
+###### Models
+* User(Django) -> (Developer, Player)
+* Transactions(sales)
+* Game
+* GameState

+###### WebViews
+* Login/Register
+* Browse (no-login)
+* Dev-Profile (login-dev)
+* Player-Profile (login)
+* Details-Purchase-page (no-login) (Highscores)
+* Game-Page (login)
+* Submit-Game (login-dev)

+![alt text][logo]

 ## Collaboration (planned working practices)
-- we use Telegram for communication and collaboration
+- We use Telegram for communication and collaboration
-- we use Gitlab as code repository
+- We use Gitlab as code repository
-- we meet minimum once per week during the project sprints
+- We meet at minimum once per week during the project sprints

 Git